MSCO-2000/MSCO-2000/README.md

    </a>
 </div>
 Hi there.
-I'm Martín Calderón Full Stack Web Developer 👋 I'm a 23 years old web developer who's passionate about tech and art.
+I'm Martín Calderón Full Stack Web Developer 👋 I'm a 23-years-old web developer who's passionate about all forms of virtual art creation.
+There's nothing that fascinates me more than well-structured systems that not only function but also have something profound to communicate to the world.
 <br/><br/>

 ### Work Skills